-First on CNN: Special Counsel investigators seeking info from 'eighth man' at Trump Tower meeting
+8th person at Trump Tower meeting identified

-Washington (CNN)Special counsel investigators are seeking information from the still-publicly unidentified eighth person who attended the June 2016 meeting with Donald Trump Jr. at Trump Tower, this person's attorney Scott Balber said Tuesday.
+Washington (CNN)The eighth person who attended the June 2016 meeting with Donald Trump Jr. at Trump Tower is a senior vice president at the company founded by the Russian oligarch who initiated the meeting, CNN has learned.

+He studied at the Moscow Academy of Finance and also got an MBA from the University of New Haven in Connecticut, according to his website.
+Kaveladze has worked for the Agalarovs' business since 2004, which means he was with the company when it partnered with the Trump Organization to pull off the 2013 Miss Universe pageant in Moscow.

+Balber said Kaveladze is a long-time US citizen who speaks fluent Russian and has "never had any engagement with the Russian government in any capacity."

-"The eighth person has been identified by prosecutors and we are cooperating fully with prosecutors as a result of the investigation.
-To preserve the integrity of the investigation we are declining to identify him at this time," Balber told CNN.
+Special Counsel investigators are seeking information from his client, Balber said.
+"The eighth person has been identified by prosecutors and we are cooperating fully with prosecutors as a result of the investigation."

 Balber said his client hasn't been interviewed yet and that special counsel Robert Mueller's investigators have not reached out about Emin and Aras Agalarov, whom he also represents.